 Alex J. Brown and Jessica L. Swadow write for the Baltimore Business Journal on proposed legislation requiring insurers to pay uncovered Covid-19 business interruption claims.

 If your business has been affected by the COVID-19 pandemic, an insurance policy review should be undertaken to determine if coverage may be available, write Alex J. Brown and Jessica L. Swadow in The Daily Record.

 The Insurance Law Group examines whether business disruptions caused by the Covid-19 pandemic will trigger contractual "force majeure" provisions.

 Alex Brown was a featured speaker at the Insurance Roundtable of Baltimore's 70th Annual F. Addison Fowler Fall Seminar in Hunt Valley, Maryland.
 Mr. Brown delivered a presentation on Insurance Coverage Issues in Real Estate Development and Construction.

-Shapiro Sher Partner Alex Brown believes Maryland should penalize health insurers for bad-faith coverage denials.
+Shapiro Sher Attorney Alex Brown believes Maryland should penalize health insurers for bad-faith coverage denials.

 Read the full article on Business Insurance Attorney Blog

 Maryland attorney Alex Brown discusses local businesses and insurance claims in the Freddie Gray aftermath.